Budgeting for your Europe trip? How about a budget trip to the United States? As Daniel Chew the Wanderer, here are some views to share.

 Entertainment and Sightseeing

 Naturally, you’ll also need to budget for entrance fees to some of North America’s top sights.
 Buying an annual pass to the national parks can save a bundle, and it’s a good idea to stop at local visitor centres for further information on local free attractions.
 Many of these also provide discount coupons for local restaurants and museums as a bonus.
-Chatting with locals can be great entertainment in itself, but if you start to get homesick, your friends at home can use a SIM Card to call USA and get in touch with you.
+Chatting with locals can be great entertainment in itself, but if you start to get homesick, your friends at home can use calling card to get in touch with you.

 By taking a bit of time and effort to plan your journey thoroughly, you can save money and stick to your budget.
 This leaves you more time to sit back and enjoy the ride.